back to reading

 2023: 23 books

-I acknowledge that ā€œnumber of books readā€ is a flawed metric, but it’s good enough.
-I’m pretty happy with these numbers — I was an avid reader growing up, but I saw a severe decline during college.
-Between classes and social life, being on campus kept me quite busy, and reading for pleasure fell on my list of priorities.
+I know that “number of books read” is a flawed metric, but it’s good enough.
+I’m pretty happy with this trend — I was an avid reader growing up, but that habit took a sharp downturn during college.
+Between classes and social life, campus kept me quite busy, and reading for pleasure slipped on my list of priorities.
 I would occasionally finish a book or two over summer or winter breaks, but otherwise I was an infrequent reader.
-These days I’m reading everywhere: at home, on the subway, at cafes, while waiting for appointments, among other places.
-Truthfully, I was able to build back this habit almost entirely due to my Kindle.
-I bought mine in 2020 on the recommendation of a good friend, and I’ve grown to love it.
-While I understand why many people prefer physical books over e-readers, the ease of instantly getting any book I want on the internet has made the Kindle experience more than worth giving up the tactile experience of a physical book.
-I’ll purchase any book I really loved from my local bookstore, to keep my physical collection growing.
+These days I’m reading everywhere: at home, on the subway, at cafes, while waiting for appointments.
+Truthfully, I rebuilt this habit almost entirely because of my Kindle.
+I bought mine in 2020 on the recommendation of a friend, and I’ve grown to love it.
+I get why many people prefer physical books over e-readers, but the ease of instantly downloading any book I want has made trade-off worth it.
+If I really loved a book, I’ll still purchase a copy from my local bookstore to keep my physical collection growing.